Keep Warner Robins Beautiful

 As Grant funds all Houston County, Warner Robins, and Perry representatives partner to collect tires free of charge from citizens.
 All tires must be removed from rims prior to being turned in!

-Great American CleanupÔ- All year, with a focus of March-May
+Great American Cleanup- All year, with a focus of March-June

 The GAC is the nation’s largest annual cleanup.
 During this time citizens are prompted to take an even greater responsibility in their local environment by conducting grassroots community service projects that engage not only volunteers, but local businesses and civic leaders as well.
 During this time coordinated community events that fall into the categories of cleanup, greening, education, and recycling are focused on.